 (Under construction)

 I worked more than 3 decades in food and water testing labs.
 Whenever non-routine problems were reported in the food supply (~twice a month), I was tasked with finding out what happened, and how serious or minor it was.
-(No one else wanted the job) Especially interesting were the cases involving odors, which required identifying normal/pleasant & abnormal/unpleasant.
+(No one else wanted the job) Especially interesting at first were the cases involving odors, which required identifying normal/pleasant & abnormal/unpleasant.
 When a new early model GC-MS became available I took it and ran with it.
 Other analytical tools were used when I had access.
 Below is a summary of the most commonly encountered problems and issues.
 Not for the squeamish or faint of heart.
 No trade secrets or private HIPAA information etc is shown.

 Thanks to all who improved my knowledge base on various subjects over the years!

-Olive oil (EV)
+Olive oil (EVOO)

 Lipids (fats, oils, essential oil flavoring)